Euphame MacCalzean: Death

 MacCalzean was found guilty and burnt alive on 25 June 1591 on the southern slope of the Castle Hill below Edinburgh Castle.
 The fire was built with materials bought by the town council for the execution of Barbara Napier, which was deferred.

 A plaque on the Castle Esplanade remembers the event.

 James VI gave her estate of Cliftonhall to his favourite Sir James Sandilands of Slamannan.
 Her house on Edinburgh's High Street was given to John Shaw, an officer in the royal stables.
 Shaw was killed in the defence of James VI at the Raid of Holyrood.

+In fiction

+The episode "Powers of Darkness" of the BBC Scotland 1979 serial The Omega Factor involves an Edinburgh University student possessed by the spirit of "Effie" or Euphame MacCalzean.